Face Dances, Pt. 2

 "Face Dances, Pt.
-2" is a single written and composed by the English rock musician Pete Townshend, best known as the guitarist for the Who.
+2" is a single written and composed by the English rock musician Pete Townshend, the guitarist for the Who.
 The song appears on Townshend's fourth solo studio album All the Best Cowboys Have Chinese Eyes (1982).

 Background

 Pete Townshend said that the song, in addition to the other songs on All the Best Cowboys Have Chinese Eyes, was about his personal experiences of social alienation from both his wife and band members from the Who that he experienced during the early 1980s.

 ["Face Dances, Pt.
 2" is] the anthem of the soul in solitary confinement.
 It's a feeling like [a] feeling in jail.
 The face that I sing about is my own.
 I wrote the lyrics while I was looking in a mirror!

 Although it shares a title with it, "Face Dances, Pt.
 2" was not released on Townshend's band the Who's ninth studio album Face Dances (1981).
 In the liner notes for Face Dances, it is claimed that the song was written after the release of the Who album, but authors Steve Grantley and Alan Parker claim in their book, The Who by Numbers: The Story of the Who Through Their Music, that the song was cut from the album.